alan-turing-institute/empiarreader/README.md

 ## Contributions

-If you would like to help contribute to EMPIARreader, please read our contribution guide and code of conduct.
+If you would like to help contribute to EMPIARReader, please read our contribution guide and code of conduct.